Any excuse for a bit of nostalgia,

 And from another source entirely, I have a prequel to Ribbonworld, I already thought of a third story in the Balcom series, have written about 3,000 words and have even given it a title, The Lost Princess.
 In working out what I could do with it, I wondered if I couldn’t also do a ‘zeroth’ story in the series (Fans of Asimov will get the reference), and go back to the events that are referenced in Ribbonworld, the real start of the story if you like.

 And that’s all on top of everything else that’s going on, I’ve re-organised this website, there were a lot of things that needed changing and I’d put them off.
-My first short story collection is now available FREE, just click here to get your copy, and the new collection will be available, also FREE very soon.
+My first short story collection is now available FREE, just click here to get your copy.

 As ever, your comments would be appreciated.
 Let me know what you think below.